zhanglab/psamm/docs/commands.rst

 another reaction.
 This iterative procedure can be continued until all stoichiometric inconsistencies have been corrected.
 In this example the `IR00149` reaction also had a missing `H+` for the reaction to balance.
-After fixing this error the model is consistent and the `H+` compounds can be assigned a non-zero mass::
+After fixing this error, the model is consistent and the `H+` compounds can be assigned a non-zero mass::

     $ psamm-model masscheck